-Where you aware that more than one-half of your home’s energy costs are from your heating and cooling?
-That’s why it’s essential to maintain an energy-efficient HVAC system.
+Did you know that more than half of your home’s energy costs are needed for your heating and cooling?
+This is the reason why it’s so important to have an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system measures how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.

-In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save homeowners money and promote sustainability.
+In 2022, President Biden revealed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save consumers money and encourage sustainability.

 - Save Americans $1.9 billion annually.

 Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of now, very little, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+Currently, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

 Guide to Condensing Furnaces